Recycled art is one of the most dynamic forms of contemporary art in Africa.

 Owl, Johnson Zuze, Nat Gall, Zimbabwe

-Like this assembled figure above it can serve as an evocative testament and representation of days gone past, calling to its heritage while also transcending definition.
+Like the assembled figure seen above it can serve as an evocative testament and representation of days gone past, calling to its heritage while also transcending definition.

 It has taken on its own form, a new identity... and it tells its own story.